-The Company is able to comfortably cover the Solvency Capital Requirement ('SCR') with Unrestricted Tier 1 capital of €127.1 i.e. 128% coverage ratio.
+The Company is able to comfortably cover the Solvency Capital Requirement ('SCR') with Unrestricted Tier 1 capital of €120.3m i.e. 123% coverage ratio.

-The ratio of Eligible Own Funds to the SCR stands at 178% and within the Company's Board approved risk appetite.
+The ratio of Eligible Own Funds to the SCR stands at 173% and within the Company's Board approved risk appetite.

-The improvement in coverage ratio year-on-year was primarily driven by the following:
+The slight deterioration in eligible own funds was primarily driven by the following: